klunkean/pyfurc/doc/source/usage/tutorial.rst

 solutions may be impossible and determining the equilibrium equations may become tedious.

-If you have already installed pyfurc you can just follow along and try everything out yourself, preferrably in a jupyter notebook.
-Go to :ref:`this page<Installing pyfurc on Ubuntu>` for installation instructions.
+If you already have installed pyfurc you can just follow along and try everything out yourself, preferrably in a jupyter notebook.
+Otherwise go to :ref:`this page<Installing pyfurc on Ubuntu>` for installation instructions.

 We have already gone through steps 1 and 2 above: Our only degree of